EtorChecker/Etor/README.md

     |--- LicenseList.txt         The list of license
     |--- LICENSE                 Repo's license
     |--- OntologyNew.PNG         Image for ontology used in Etor
+    |--- Supplementary.pdf       Document which includes SWRL rules and keywords used in our approach
 ```

 # Ontology-based approach for issue detection.